mircealungu/mircea/essays/bitcoin-and-trust.md

 However, there are two "little" problems with the protocol:

 1. **The system does not scale**.
 Some year ago, in average the Bitcoin network can process about 5 transactions per second.
-This would not be sufficient to handle all the transactions in a little town after work hours.
+This would not be sufficient to handle all the transactions in my grandmother's village at the fair on Sunday morning.
 And for sure it's not sufficient to handle all the transactions in the world.
 It can never scale to be a global payment system, one of it's goals.
 2. **The system wastes a lot of energy**.
 Some year ago estimations put the whole energy consumption of the network was comparable with the energy consumption of whole Ireland.

 This is the price we have to pay for lack of trust*.